 In addition to liabilities, the statement of financial position will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period and will not be recognized as an inflow of resources (revenue) until that time.
 GHC 9-1-1 has three items that qualify for reporting in this category in the Statement of Net Position.
 Deferred inflows of resources have been recognized as a result of differences between the actuarial expectations and the actual economic experience related to the GHC 9-1-1's defined benefit pension plan.
-This amount is deferred and amortized over the average of the expected service lives of pension plan members.
-Another deferred charge has been recognized for the difference between the projected and actual investment earnings on the pension plan assets.
+This amount is deferred and amortized over the average of the difference between the projected and actual investment earnings on the pension plan assets.
 This amount is deferred and amortized over a period of five years.
 A deferred charge has been recognized for the changes in actuarial assumptions.
 The amount is deferred and amortized over the average of the expected service lives of the pension and OPEB plan members.